prisma/prisma1/content/04-Reference/01-Basics/02-CLI.md

 ### `graphcool modules`

 Manage the Graphcool modules inside your project.
-Modules are simple Graphcool projects that effectively get "merged" with your current project when you add them.
+Modules are simple Graphcool projects that effectively get _merged_ with your current project when you add them.

 #### Usage